zitadel/zitadel/README.md

 ## What Is ZITADEL

-**ZITADEL** is a "Cloud Native Identity and Access Management'' solution built for the cloud era.
+**ZITADEL** is a "Cloud Native Identity and Access Management" solution built for the cloud era.
 ZITADEL uses a modern software stack consisting of [**Golang**](https://golang.org/), [**Angular**](https://angular.io/) and  [**CockroachDB**](https://www.cockroachlabs.com/) as sole storage and follows an event sourced pattern.

 We built **ZITADEL** not only with the vision of becoming a great open source project but also as a superb platform to support developers building their applications, without need to handle secure user login and account management themselves.

 ## How Does It Work